goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 <img src="/images/data-science-questions/k-means.png" alt="k-means" width="500"/>
 <br>

----

-**Q20.
-What is the "ceiling analysis" and why is it important?**
+## <a name="q20"></a> Q20.
+What is the "ceiling analysis" and why is it important?

-**A20.** *Ceiling analysis* is the process of identifying the weakest (and most promising) link in your machine learning pipeline which is worth to improve.
+*Ceiling analysis* is the process of identifying the weakest (and most promising) link in your machine learning pipeline which is worth to improve.
 Your machine learning pipeline might compose of multiple components each performing a different task.
 If your pipeline is performing poorly in overall, which part of the pipeline you should work on so that its performance improves?

 Let's assume that we have the following ML pipeline for a car detection application: